freedev/solrcloud-zookeeper-docker/README.md

     try connecting to http://localhost:8081/solr

-When a Zookeeper ensemble is created, every instance need to have a configuration file (zoo.cfg) where are listed (ip addresses, ports, etc.) all the ensemble instance's.
-In other words, "Every machine that is part of the ZooKeeper ensemble should know about every other machine in the ensemble".
+Given that: "Every machine that is part of the ZooKeeper ensemble should know about every other machine in the ensemble".

 So, in detail, this will:

+- enter the directory solrcloud-3-nodes-zookeeper-ensemble
+- generate the zookeeper configuration as environment variable
+- execute docker-compose
-- Create 3 Zookeeper containers waiting for the ensemble configuration.
+- Create 3 Zookeeper containers and 3 Solr containers
-- Generate the configuration (zoo.cfg and ZKHOST environment for SolrCloud)
 - Start Zookeeper ensemble with the given configuration.
 - Create and start 3 SolrCloud containers linked to Zookeeper ensemble